 In 2004 I had to give up surfing due to the pain and lack of range of motion in my hips.
 I proceeded to start knee boarding.
 It could be fun, but it’s just not the same.

 I found out about Dr Ball getting guys back in the water, so I jumped on the resurface as I was a good candidate.
 In Oct 2007 at age 39 I had my left hip resurfaced, which gave me a lot of relief, but the other hip was still deteriorating.

 November 10, 2008

 I’m 47 and had Bi-lat surgery with Dr. Ball at UCSD went picture perfect (according to the Dr.) I just walked with a walker of course, thru the front door of my home Yes home on day 3 post op.
 I just want everyone that is having surgery soon or the near future my bone on bone pain is completely gone as soon as I woke up from surgery, and let me tell you that pain was intense.
-Now my buttcheeks are sore but that pain is nothing and I mean nothing compared to that bone on bone pain.
-By the way I am only on tylenoyl now for pain.
-I have had both sides with the ASR.
+Now my buttcheeks are sore but that pain is nothing and I mean nothing compared to that bone on … Read the rest

 Heff’s Hip Resurfacing Dr. Ball 2010

 Had my BHR (right side) installed by DR. Scott Ball and his team at UCSD Med Center Thornton Hospital La Jolla California on 8-9-10.I made my decision to use Dr. Balll mainly through this website and friends and people I have met who have had a BHR installed by him.
 After suffering a hip injury on my motorcycle when I was 15 and the doctor telling me that it will bother me when I get older( yeah right remember how invincible we felt at 15 )